Mindfulness Technique Reduces Stress Levels, Improves Health in Women Who are Overweight or Obese

 If you think about the elements of this study, it gives one pause regarding the effectiveness of health education.
 Certainly, most experts will tell you that an informed patient is a wiser patient.
 But when it comes to the education having direct impact on certain aspects of health, additional knowledge may not equate with better health outcomes.
 In this case, learning about stress — how it happens, why it happens, why you may be especially vulnerable to stress, how it can cause weight gain — did not translate into stress reduction.

 One other limitation of the study was the rate of participation.
-Only 71 percent of the 86 subjects completed the eight-week study period and only 62 percent completed the full 16-week study.
+Only 71 percent of the 86 participants completed the eight-week study period and only 62 percent completed the full 16-week study.
 So the actual research group was quite small.
 The majority of dropouts were in the health-education group.
 In contrast, in the MBSR group, 83.3 percent fulfilled the eight-week study portion and 73.8 percent completed the full 16-week study.
 One could say that health education is not that inspiring or motivating, at least given the focus and goals of this study.
 I would offer that health education might enhance the outcomes of a therapy like MBSR.

 MBSR appears to significantly increase mindfulness and decrease perceived stress when compared to health education, in women diagnosed as overweight or obese.
 Insurers should consider covering the cost of a program like this.
 Research should now focus on the long-term effectiveness of a short course in MBSR on stress levels in this group.